submariner-io/enhancements/submariner/OVN-Interconnect.md

 ### Route APIs

-As a part of this proposal, we are planning to add two new CRDs in Submariner
+As part of this proposal, we are planning to add two new CRDs in Submariner

 #### SubmarinerGwRoute

 This CR will be created when a remote endpoint is added and there will be one CR per remote cluster.
-This crd have two fields
+This crd has two fields

 * NextHop - Specifies the next hop to reach the remote cluster.
-* RemoteCIDR - Specifies the list of  remote CIDRS reachable via this cluster.
+* RemoteCIDR - Specifies the list of  remote CIDRs reachable via this cluster, in this case it will be the IP of ovn-k8s-mp0 interface.

 This CR will be used by the gateway pod to program OVN to send the traffic destined to remote clusters to the Submariner tunnel.